Summary

 queryPrefixstring Long-TermThe prefix of the default query.

-For the return datatype, through sub-parameters, you can get information on the group, such as how many users, a list of them, and which assets they can access.
+For the results, you can get information on the group, such as how many users, a list of them, and which assets they can access.
 You can also get a list of roles and what they entail.
-Since this mutation affects query prefixes, you may want to get the defaultQueryPrefix and queryPrefixes parameters.
-The table below contains a link to another table with these sub-parameters:
+Since this mutation affects query prefixes, you may want to get the defaultQueryPrefix and queryPrefixes values.

 ParameterTypeRequiredDefaultStabilityDescription